bbauska/CSS-Notes4Pros/README.md

 <h4>Note:</h4>

-Technically it&apos;s one more alternative: using &lbrack;<b>&lbrack;CSS hacks&rbrack;</b>&rbrack;(http://browserhacks.com/) to target IE&lt;9.
-It
+<p>Technically it&apos;s one more alternative: using <a href="http://browserhacks.com/">
-has the same impact as an IE&lt;9 only stylesheet, but you don&apos;t need a separate stylesheet for that.
-I do not recommend this option, though, as they produce invalid CSS code (which is but one of several reasons why the use of CSS hacks is generally frowned upon today).
+CSS hacks</a> to target IE&lt;9.
+It has the same impact as an IE&lt;9 only stylesheet, but you don&apos;t need a separate stylesheet for that.
+I do not recommend this option, though, as they produce invalid CSS code (which is but one of several reasons why the use of CSS hacks is generally frowned upon today).</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch14">Chapter 14: Floats</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch14-1">Section 14.1: Float an Image Within Text</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>The most basic use of a float is having text wrap around an image.
 The
 below code will produce two paragraphs and an image, with the second paragraph flowing around the image.
 Notice that it is always content